 A solar analysis will look at all ten factors that affect how big a solar energy system your household needs to deliver all the power your home needs.

-Then all that roof information and your usage history are input into a solar software system to calculate how many solar panels you’ll need with your exact roof conditions and electricity usage.
+All of that information is input into solar energy systems calculations software to calculate how many solar panels you’ll need with your exact roof conditions and electricity usage.

 Click here for more information about our FREE Solar Analysis.